CO2-Codes/lpix-gallery-mover/README.md

 For all command line arguments please run python `lpixmove.py move --help`

+## FAQ
+*Q. Can I move images from or to the default gallery?*

+A. Yes.
+This gallery has always index -1 and this script can handle that.
+Deleting the default gallery is not allowed by LPix, so if you ask the script to do this, it will tell you it succeeded but the gallery will still be there.

 ## Troubleshooting

 The script attempts to read your browser's cookies for your lpix password.
 If you're not logged in, logged in with multiple accounts, or use some kind of very unusual